-Benchmark: DBS vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)
+Flexway Tablespace-Engine vs. MySQL vs. MariaDB vs. AWS Aurora (MySQL compatible)

 This article outlines our straightforward yet practical benchmarking approach, detailing the datasets used and the results obtained.

 Lastly, and perhaps most importantly, the results presented here may seem surprising.
 They are easily reproducible and verifiable, as this post includes detailed information on the lab setup, data sources, and queries used.
-All of these elements are fully transparent and available as usable material to anyone wishing to validate the findings.
+All of these elements are fully transparent and available as usable material (Coming soon) to anyone wishing to validate the findings.

-AWS Applied Configuration
+AWS Configuration

 Aurora (RDS)